 The summer lettuces aren’t nearly as tender and sweet as those that grow in cooler weather, but we enjoy them anyway.
 That’s Red Sails in the below photo, which my wife used to make a Wilted Lettuce salad last week.

 I haven’t talked much about bread lately, but we continue to bake all of our own bread products, including rolls, flatbreads and buns.
 Moomies Famous Burger Buns are a staple here, and I made a batch of them last week.
 These freeze well and we usually have some in the freezer whenever we need them.

 And one unintentional guest came in on a harvest last week, possibly with the lettuce.
 I found this little green frog on the kitchen floor, and managed to get it in the Tubtrug before it hopped away in the house somewhere.
 I returned it to the outside world, where it promptly jumped off into the grass.
 It’s hard to tell from the below photo, but it was less than an inch long and quite a jumper!

-I hope you have enjoyed seeing some of the recent activities here at Happy Acres.
-To see what other gardeners are harvesting, cooking or planting, visit Daphne’s Dandelions where Daphne hosts Harvest Mondays.
-I’ll be back soon with more happenings from HA!
+I hope you have enjoyed seeing a bit of what’s going on here in late July.
+To see what other gardeners are digging, drying, harvesting and cooking up, visit Daphne’s Dandelions where Daphne hosts Harvest Mondays.